Uncertainties due to hadronic production in final-state interactions at long-baseline neutrino facility

-Neutrino experiments that used lower energy neutrino beams like MiniBooNE \cite{3d} and MicroBooNE \cite{2e} are sensitive to only two types of neutrino interactions i.e. QE and RES.
-The pion production in these experiments makes up only 1/3 of the total neutrino nucleon interaction cross-section.
+Besides, the uncertainties in the total neutrino cross-sections which adds systematic uncertainties in the observables \cite{2_c}, the secondary particles that come out of the nucleus after the FSI also count up to systematic errors \cite{2_cc,2_d}.
+One of the main reasons is that the nucleons are neither at rest nor non-interacting inside the target nucleus.
+The intense neutrino beams in recent experiments resulted greatly in an increase of statistics and decrease the statistical uncertainty.
+Now, these experiments appeal to the careful handling of systematic uncertainties.
+In this generation, neutrino experiments are using a complex nuclear target for interaction that result in sizeable and non-negligible nuclear effects.
+In most of the neutrino experiments, the nuclear effects are taken into consideration by Impulse Approximation \cite{5a} or Fermi Gas Model \cite{5b} when simulating neutrino scattering events.
+Recent experiments believe that nuclear effects need to be modeled carefully after looking at experimental results of different neutrino experiments at different energy ranges.
+Neutrino experiments that used lower energy neutrino beams like MiniBooNE \cite{3d} and MicroBooNE \cite{2e} are sensitive to only two types of neutrino interactions i.e. Quasi-Elastic (QE) and Resonance (RES).
+The pion production in these experiments makes up only 1/3 of the total neutrino-nucleon interaction cross-section.
 As we move towards the higher energy neutrino beam experiments such as NOvA, MINERvA, and DUNE, the pion production increases to two-third of the total cross-section \cite{5c}.